albertopiazzini/city-score-application/README.md

 <h2> How to use </h2>

-the application is very simple to use: enter the city of your interest in the search box, then by pressing the button or enter the data of that city will appear.
+The application is very simple to use: enter the city of your interest in the search box, then by pressing the button or enter the data of that city will appear.

 Information included is a little summary and these scores of:
 <u>